AdobeDocs/workfront.en/help/quicksilver/scenario-planner/plans-overview.md

 ##

-For information about accessing a plan and viewing detailed information about job roles, see [Create and edit plans in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-edit-plans.md).
+For information about accessing a plan and viewing detailed information about job roles, see [Create and edit plans in the Scenario Planner](../scenario-planner/create-and-edit-plans.md).

 ## Financial information for plans